 In some cases, these symptoms will be accompanied by more severe withdrawal symptoms such as seizures in the case of benzodiazepines, hallucinations, extreme paranoia, and agitation.
 It’s important that anyone withdrawing from a prescription medication have a medical professional monitor their progress and health to prevent complications.

-Withdrawal can take anywhere from 4-15 days (average) to upwards of 90 days, especially with long-acting benzos and long-acting opioids.
+The drug detox and withdrawal timeline can take anywhere from 4-15 days (average) to upwards of 90 days, especially with long-acting benzos and long-acting opioids.
 This means that it’s important to understand the drug or drugs being abused before attempting withdrawal.

 Prescription Drug Addiction Treatment